paklids/centos7-usb-kickstart/README.md

  (customize these files as you wish but be aware that windows can mess with CR/LF)

+ 5. Boot the target system from USB and follow the prompts.
+System will need network access to pull additional packages that are not included in the Minimal ISO.

+## What does this build?

+This builds a very basic Centos7 workstation with a browser and a few useful tools

 ## How to customize this

 Boot menu is found within `isolinux.cfg` .
 Use this to cutomize boot menu or special kernel options